quarkymatter/solar_pi/README.md

-# Solar Charge Controller Data with Raspberry Pi Repository
+# Solar Charge Controller Data with Raspberry Pi

 This repository collects data from solar charge controllers and provides a script for retrieving and processing the data using a Raspberry Pi.
 The basis of this repository uses `solarshed.py` (https://github.com/corbinbs/solarshed).